 201,2 INTERMEDIATE GERMAN I, II

-Sequential.
+3 credits each Sequential.
 Prerequisite: 3530:102 or equivalent.
-Continuing acquisition of competence in reading, writing, speaking, and listening comprehension through use of culturally authentic materials, with emphasis on developing accuracy and self-expression in a wide range of situations.
+Continuing acquisition of competence in reading, writing, speaking, and listening comprehension through use of culturally authentic materials, with emphasis on developing accuracy and selfexpression in a wide range of situations.